awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* string
-- *Default:* Use the bucket name as the database name and / as the prefix
+- *Default:* Use the bucket name as the database name and / as the S3 location

-The name of the database in the Glue Data Catalog.
+The suffix of the database in the Glue Data Catalog.

+The name of the database is composed of the bucket name and this suffix.
-This is also used as the prefix inside the data lake bucket.
+The suffix is also added to the S3 location inside the data lake buckets.

 ---